chipkoziara/getdata-012-project/README.md

 To meet Step 3's prompt to use descriptive activity names to name the activities in the data set, the second column ('activity_label') of 'id_mean_std' is assigned labels as defined in the file 'activity_labels.txt' using 'factor', with levels 1 through 6, which are the descriptive activity names the question is asking for.

-Step 4's prompt was satisfied in the steps outlined earlier, applying appropriate labels to the data set with descriptive variable names.
+Step 4's prompt was partially satisfied in the steps outlined earlier, applying appropriate labels to the data set with descriptive variable names.
+These labels were used to select the appropriate columns earlier in the script.
+New, cleaner formatted labels are assigned with 'colnames' from lines 100-187.

 To satisfy Step 5's prompt, the script uses the data set completed by Step 4 to create a second, independent tidy data set with the average of each variable for each activity and each subject.